HVAC Training Schools & Certification in Missouri

 Sponsored Ad

 For example, the Missouri Plumbing-Heating-Cooling Contractors was incorporated in 1993 and represents 123 licensed contractor firms across the eastern region of Missouri (MO).
-Not only does the group offer educational programs to fulfill varying municipal licensing requirements, but it also boasts a monthly newsletter, a lending library, legislative advocacy, networking events, and group discounts for some services.
+The group offers educational programs to fulfill varying municipal licensing requirements, a monthly newsletter, a lending library, legislative advocacy, networking events, and group discounts for some services.

-Two other organizations of note are the Mechanical Contractors Association of Eastern Missouri, which provides a state-of-the-art training center, and the Mechanical Contractors Association of Kansas City (MCA-KC), which has training events, labor relations resources, and legal advocacy at the local and federal levels for issues affecting the industry.
+Two other organizations of note are the Eastern Missouri Mechanical Contractors Association, which provides a state-of-the-art training center, and the Mechanical Contractors Association of Kansas City (MCA-KC), which has training events, labor relations resources, and legal advocacy at the local and federal levels for issues affecting the industry.

 HVAC installers and technicians in Missouri have varied responsibilities in their profession such as laying electrical wiring and pipes; repairing or maintaining system components (e.g., motors, humidifiers, hermetic compressors, filters, fans, controls, split systems, water pumps, economizers, etc.); calculating heat loads and losses; soldering and brazing parts; keeping detailed customer service records; engaging in ongoing training; performing all HVAC work to manufacturer specifications; keeping active municipal credentialing (as necessary, in areas such as Kansas City); being fluent in versatile system types (e.g., oil burning, gas, geothermal); and making recommendations to clients to improve the energy-efficiency or cost-effectiveness of systems.